spencerkohan/LSP/docs/setup_language_server.md

 Follow the setup steps for a language server to get it up and running.

-If you encounter problems, see the [common issues](/setup/common_issues/) page or search the [LSP/issues](https://github.com/sublimelsp/LSP/issues) before opening new ones.
+If you encounter problems see the [common issues](/setup/common_issues/) page or search the [LSP/issues](https://github.com/sublimelsp/LSP/issues) before opening new ones.

 If there are no setup steps for a language server on this page, but a [language server implementation](https://microsoft.github.io/language-server-protocol/implementors/servers/) exist, follow the guide for [creating a client configuration](/setup/client_configuration/).

 !!! tip
     We recommend installing [LSP-json](https://packagecontrol.io/packages/LSP-json), as it suggest smart settings completions and report errors when inside the `LSP.sublime-settings` file.

 ## Angular